 I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
+(Core)

-(Core) I.D.1.a) The program must be based in a specifically designed pediatric intensive care unit (PICU) at the primary clinical site.
-(Core) I.D.1.b) Facilities and equipment in and related to that unit must be those of a modern PICU available on a 24-hour-a-day basis, and appropriately staffed and equipped to meet the educational needs of the program including, but not limited to: (Core) I.D.1.b).(1) pediatric cardiac catheterization facility; (Core) l.D.1.b).(2) availability of continuous renal replacement therapy and acute hemodialysis; ^(Core) l.D.1.b).(3) laboratories that provide complete and prompt evaluation and support; and, ^(Core) I.D.1.b).(4) timely bedside pediatric imaging and EEG services for patients.
-(Core) I.D.1.c) Facilities and services, including a comprehensive laboratory, pathology and imaging, must be available. ^(Core) l.D.1.d) The program must have access to laboratories in order to perform testing specific to pediatric critical care medicine.
+I.D.1.a) The program must be based in a specifically designed pediatric intensive care unit (PICU) at the primary clinical site.
+(Core) I.D.1.b) Facilities and equipment in and related to that unit must be those of a modern PICU available on a 24-hour-a-day basis, and appropriately staffed and equipped to meet the educational needs of the program including, but not limited to: (Core) I.D.1.b).(1) pediatric cardiac catheterization facility; (Core) I.D.1.b).(2) availability of continuous renal replacement therapy and acute hemodialysis; (Core) I.D.1.b).(3) laboratories that provide complete and prompt evaluation and support; and, (Core) I.D.1.b).(4) timely bedside pediatric imaging and EEG services for patients.
+(Core) I.D.1.c) Facilities and services, including a comprehensive laboratory, pathology and imaging, must be available.
+(Core) I.D.1.d) The program must have access to laboratories in order to perform testing specific to pediatric critical care medicine.
 (Core) I.D.1.e) An adequate number and variety of PICU patients, ranging in age from newborn through young adulthood, must be available to ensure fellows develop competence in the management of such patients, including those requiring pre and post-operative care.

+I.D.1.e).(1) There should be a minimum of 700 admissions annually to the PICU at the primary clinical site.
+(Core) I.D.1.e).(1).(a) A program having fewer admissions must specifically demonstrate that it is able to provide the breadth of experience required for the number of fellows in the program.
+(Core) I.D.1.e).(2) The number of patients requiring mechanical ventilation, and with single or multi-system organ failure, severe trauma, and major neurologic or neurosurgical problems, must be sufficient to provide each fellow with adequate opportunity to become skilled in their management.
+(Core) I.D.1.e).(3) There must be sufficient exposure to the use of invasive and non-invasive hemodynamic and intracranial monitoring to ensure fellows' understanding of their uses and limitations.
+(Core) I.D.1.e).(4) There must be an affiliated pediatric cardiac surgical program with a volume of at least 100 cases per year.
 (Core)

-I.D.1.e).(1) There should be a minimum of 700 admissions annually to the PICU at the primary clinical site. ^(Core) I.D.1.e).(1).(a) A program having fewer admissions must specifically demonstrate that it is able to provide the breadth of experience required for the number of fellows in the program.
-(Core) I.D.1.e).(2) The number of patients requiring mechanical ventilation, and with single or multi-system organ failure, severe trauma, and major neurologic or neurosurgical problems, must be sufficient to provide each fellow with adequate opportunity to become skilled in their management. ^(Core) I.D.1.e).(3) There must be sufficient exposure to the use of invasive and non-invasive hemodynamic and intracranial monitoring to ensure fellows' understanding of their uses and limitations. ^(Core) I.D.1.e).(4) There must be an affiliated pediatric cardiac surgical program with a volume of at least 100 cases per year. ^(Core) present in the PICU be provided in a sep must be made for fe ad and Intent: Pediatric cardiac surgery patients will not necessarily all be since, in some sites, care for post-operative cardiac surgery patients may arate pediatric cardiac surgical ICU.
-In such cases, therefore, provision llows to have substantial patient care experience in the pediatric cardiac ch rotations should be considered mandatory rather than elective I.D.1.e).(5) Pediatric patients available to the fellows should include those with solid organ transplantations.
+Specialty-Specific Background and Intent: Pediatric cardiac surgery patients will not necessarily all be present in the PICU since, in some sites, care for post-operative cardiac surgery patients may be provided in a separate pediatric cardiac surgical ICU.
+In such cases, therefore, provision must be made for fellows to have substantial patient care experience in the pediatric cardiac surgical ICU, and such rotations should be considered mandatory rather than elective experiences.

+I.D.1.e).(5) Pediatric patients available to the fellows should include those with solid organ transplantations.
 (Detail) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: ^(Core) I.D.2.a) access to food while on duty; ^(Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)